 “I’ll get you out,” he said, “But first you’ll need to get me out.”

 She nodded quickly.
 There was little time to argue with him.
-She’d spent her last dart, was unarmed, and who knew how many worked in this facility and what sort of security they had?
+She’d spent her last dart, was unarmed, and who knew how many worked in this facility and what sort of security they had..
 She stepped back into her own cell, reached for the keys the unconscious scientist had dropped, and found them a moment later.
 A surprisingly difficult task, given the wardrobe requirements of her sex, but she managed it quickly enough.

 She tried the keys in Mr. Sinews’ cell door.
 The first one failed to open it.
 She tried the next.
 When it too failed, she slid it along the key ring and tried the next one in line.
 Again, the lock refused to open.
 She spared a glance down the hallway.
 Still vacant, but surely she didn’t have much time.
 The alarm was unbearably loud.
 It had to be a matter of seconds before they converged upon her.

 The lock refused to turn.
-One key after another until her attempts became more clumsy as she frantically eliminated each one.
+She frantically eliminated each key, oneafter another until her attempts became clumsy.

 “Try the next one,” Mr. Sinews urged.